kien-kieu/lite/docfiles/installation.md

     make
     make install

 Libraries are copied into CMAKE_INSTALL_PREFIX/lib, header files into CMAKE_INSTALL_PREFIX/include, HTML documentation files into CMAKE_INSTALL_PREFIX/share/doc/lite.
 A shell script lite-config is copied to CMAKE_INSTALL_PREFIX.
-Compiled demos and applications are left in the build directory.
+Compiled applications are left in the build directory.

 Of course, installation requires write access to CMAKE_INSTALL_PREFIX.
 If needed, run